Writers' Day History

 Jan Freeman - The Publisher's World

-Talked about founding Paris Press, her publishing background, and the skills needed to run a nonprofit publishing company.
+Jan talked about founding Paris Press, her publishing background, and the skills needed to run a nonprofit publishing company.

 Gail Donovan - Writing for Young Readers: Creating the Books that Made You Fall in Love with Reading